| I

 the workshop, the more techniques will be taught and the more work

 the student will be able to accomplish.
+Fasteners and clasps similar

-have taught workshops at the Center
+taught workshops at the Center

 for Book and Paper Arts at Columbia College in Chicago; at the